– A Character Who Stumbles Into Things

 A Character Who’s Obnoxious But Still Lovable.

-John Ralphio (Parks and Recreation)
+Jean Ralphio (Parks and Recreation)

 Kips (Lockwood and Co) I disliked Kips at first but I was tricked into liking him later on.